Elin Williams travelled to the Bristol Old Vic to witness a collaboration with Sherman Cymru, called Before It Rains by Katherine Chandler.

-Katherine Chandler offers the audience a slice of raw and authentic Cardiff life in her recent work Before it Rains.
-Set quite aptly on a dismal, desolate allotment on a Cardiff estate, the play depicts a relationship founded on mutual understanding between vodka-reliant single-mum Gloria, and her aspergic son Michael.
+Katherine Chandler offers the audience at the Bristol Old Vic a slice of raw and authentic Cardiff life in her recent work Before it Rains.
+Set quite aptly on a dismal, desolate allotment on a Cardiff estate, the play depicts a relationship founded on mutual understanding between vodka-reliant single-mum Gloria, and her Aspergic son Michael.
 A troubled young newcomer to the estate, Carl, watches from the sidelines, ready to take advantage of Michael’s vulnerable nature by leading him down his own self-paved path of destruction.

 The story is beautifully told and punctuated with a sharp, distinctly Welsh humour.
 Michael (Craig Gazey) is easily influenced by the wild, dangerous Carl (Harry Ferrier) and soon enough, Gloria (Lisa Palfrey) is stirred from her drunken slumber by worry and concern for her defenceless son.
 This concept of corruption and manipulation is a simple yet interesting one, especially when one considers that the character being corrupted suffers from Aspergers, thus stretching conventional character corruption that little bit further, and arguably giving it a more modern feel.
 Craig Gazey gives an outstanding and convincing portrayal of Michael, whilst Harry Ferrier is harrowing as the feral Carl.
 The juxtaposition between these two characters is an excellent device in order to show the different means of survival on such an estate.
 The scene in which Michael is mercilessly beaten by Carl is a particular highlight for Gazey.
 In a non-